ebursztein/sitefab/documentation/plugins.md

 Notes:
 - All plugins are disable by default to not suprise the user.
-- The plugin.yaml default file is constructed from the plugin default configurations using the command `SiteFab -c config/sitefab.yam sitefab_build`.
+- The plugin.yaml default file is constructed from the plugin default configurations using the command `sitefab.py -c config/sitefab.yaml sitefab_build`.
+- Plugins new options are reflected to the site configuration files by calling `sitefab.py -c config/sitefab.yaml upgrade`

 ### Exposing plugin data to the templates and parser